WXPX-TV

-WXPX-TV (channel 66), branded The Spot Tampa Bay 66, is an independent television station licensed to Bradenton, Florida, United States, serving the Tampa Bay area.
-Its second subchannel serves as an owned-and-operated station of Ion Television.
-WXPX-TV is owned by the E. W. Scripps Company alongside Tampa-licensed ABC affiliate WFTS-TV (channel 28).
+WXPX-TV (channel 66), branded as The Spot Tampa Bay 66, is an independent television station licensed to Bradenton, Florida, United States, serving the Tampa Bay area.
+It is owned by the E. W. Scripps Company alongside ABC affiliate WFTS-TV (channel 28).
 The two stations share studios on North Himes Avenue on Tampa's northwest side; WXPX-TV's transmitter is located in Riverview, Florida.

 Channel 66 went on the air as WFCT on August 1, 1994.
 It broadcast programming from The Worship Network and infomercials.
 Programmed from the start by Paxson Communications Corporation, forerunner to Ion Media, it changed its call sign to WXPX in 1998 as part of the launch of Pax TV, later Ion Television.
 Scripps acquired Ion Media in 2020 and, upon gaining television rights to the Tampa Bay Lightning hockey team in 2025, split WXPX off as an independent station.

 History

 Construction

 In 1987, a group filed to build a station on the unused channel 66 allocation at Bradenton, Florida, just before the Federal Communications Commission (FCC) froze most licensing activity in top-30 markets to study digital television channel needs.
 Eleven applicants filed, and seven remained in the running when FCC administrative law judge Richard Sippel selected Bradenton Broadcast Television Co.
 Ltd., run by Anita F. Rogers, in an initial decision handed down in April 1989.

 Channel 66 received its permit as WTGB in 1992.
 Rogers was introduced to Lowell Paxson, who had left the Home Shopping Network to found Christian Network, Inc. This firm funded channel 66, which would air programming from the Paxson-owned The Worship Network.
 Christian Network formed part of a strategy by Paxson to have commercial and Christian stations in each of Orlando, Tampa, and Miami.
 When channel 66 began broadcasting as WFCT on August 1, 1994, it aired infomercials for 12 hours a day, two hours of Worship programming in prime time, and overnight sacred music.
 When Paxson Communications Corporation launched its Infomall TV infomercial network the next year, WFCT was one of its first stations.